GaurangSriramanan/NCAT/README.md

 ## Summarized Results on CIFAR-10
-Here we present a brief summary of results on the CIFAR-10 dataset obatined on using the ResNet-18 architecture.
+Here we present a brief summary of results on the CIFAR-10 dataset obtained using the ResNet-18 architecture.
 For more details, please refer to the main [paper](https://openreview.net/forum?id=6qdUJblMHqy).
 Robust evaluations are presented under the constraint sets given by the $\ell_1$ ball of radius $12$, $\ell_2$ ball of radius $0.5$ and $\ell_{\infty}$ ball of radius $8/255$ comprising the individual threat models of interest, along with worst-case and average-case performance under the union of these threat models.